Xanthus58/costapi/README.md

 # costapi
-  Creatures of sonaria trade api, this houses basic data like creature and average trade price
+This is a small backend API for the Creatures of Sonaria Economy community in which it fetches various data like creature name, and price to be propagated to other applications
+You can access the api from here https://api.xanthus.uk/